LeChat76/Projet12OC/README.md

   - support    : used to be assigned to an event, these can also modify their own event

 * If you want to autocreate employees, contracts and events, just enter "666" at the home menu :-)
-(in that way you can play with samples to navigate in menus...).
+(in that way you can 'play' with samples to navigate in menus...).

 * Management of the login with token

+* To avoid SQL injections, I didn't use any raw SQL queries, only the secure SQL Alchemy commands.
+In addition, once the tables have been created by my application, all other queries are executed by a limited user account (no DROP command allowed).